dquadros/I2C-Pico-USB/README.md

 # I2C-Pico-USB
-An RP2040 based clone of the i2c-tiny-usb
+An RP2040 based adaptation of the i2c-tiny-usb.

+**THIS IS A WORK IN PROGRESS**

+*Actual data transfer is not implemented yet.
+At this stage, the device is recognized by Linux and i2c-detect works.*

-Attach any I2C client chip (thermo sensors, AD converter, displays, relais driver, ...) to your PC via USB ... quick, easy and cheap!
-Drivers for Linux, Windows and MacOS available.
+"Attach any I2C client chip (thermo sensors, AD converter, displays, relays driver, ...) to your PC via USB ... quick, easy and cheap!
+Drivers for Linux, Windows and MacOS available." (from the READ.ME file in i2c-tiny-usb).

 The I2C-Pico-USB project is inspired by [i2c-tiny-usb by Till Harbaum](https://github.com/harbaum/I2C-Tiny-USB) and [i2c-star by Daniel Thompson](https://github.com/daniel-thompson/i2c-star).
-The firmware should run on any RP2040 (or RP2350) board, like the Raspberry Pi Pico anda Pico 2.
+The firmware should run on any RP2040 (or RP2350) board, like the Raspberry Pi Pico and Pico 2.

+After starting this project I found a similar one from Nicolai Electronics: https://github.com/Nicolai-Electronics/rp2040-i2c-interface.

+Following i2c-tiny-usb, all USB transfers are done via the control endpoint.

+As the I2C peripheral in TP2040/RP2350 does not support zero-len transfers, I2C operations are done through bit-banging.

 ## Compiling the Firmware